idetik/coretik-page-builder/README.md

 # Pagebuilder with ACF for Coretik

 Coretik page builder provides a modern way for developers to build blocks for page builder with **live admin preview** (and it is WP-CLI friendly !).
 It uses framework logic containing reusable components and composite blocks and it manages as many components levels as necessary.
+It also provides a way to build block types for the block editor (Gutenberg) with the same logic.

 ## Overview
 This package works with [StoutLogic/acf-builder](https://github.com/StoutLogic/acf-builder) to create fields and just provide a way to build `StoutLogic\AcfBuilder\FieldsBuilder` blocks.
 You have to include them in any other fields you want.